 Spanish is an official language of approximately 20 countries around the world, and is a common tongue in much of Central and South America.
 Students in the department not only learn the Spanish language but also study the cultures, histories, societies, politics, and economies of the Spanish-speaking world.
 As most of the new students in the course are encountering Spanish for the first time, they start with the basics of grammar in the first year, in attentive, small class-based lessons with conversation taught by native speakers.
 Subjects for strengthening English ability are also offered so that students can use two languages in their activities on the world stage.

-The Department of Chinese is dedicated to teaching Chinese language skills; deepening knowledge and understanding of the language, culture, history and society of China; and nurturing individuals who actively pursue Sino-Japanese economic and cultural exchange activities.
-Premised on students who are studying Chinese for the first time, the curriculum offers systematic instruction that thoroughly covers the basics before going on to enhance students’abilities to express themselves and read.
-Starting in the second year, students can choose the Intensive Chinese Language course or Specialized Society and Culture course.
-In each course, students can acquire a higher level of Chinese language ability and undertake research on Chinese society and its culture.
+The Department of Chinese is dedicated to enabling students to attain Chinese language skills, and deepen their knowledge and understanding of the language, culture, history, and society of China, and nurturing individuals who are active in areas of Sino-Japanese economic and cultural exchange.
+Tailored to cope with a wide variety of learning needs, the curriculum offers systematic instruction that thoroughly covers the basics before going on to enhance students’ capabilities for expression and reading.
+Starting in the second year, students can choose the Intensive Chinese Language course or the Specialized Society and Culture course.
+In each course, students can acquire a high level of Chinese language skills and acquire deep knowledge about China.